trychlos/pwix-editor/README.md

 But it expects that these unknown and unmanaged _documents_ have two main properties:

 - a HTML content, said _document's content_ here
-- an optional name which identifies the document, said _document's name_ here.
+- a name which identifies the document, said _document's name_ here.

 ### Edition mode